18F/g-dataservices/ISSUE_TEMPLATE/DATA_CHALLENGE.md

 [ Briefly describe your data challenge ]

-## Datasets or tools needed
+## Data sets or tools needed

 [ If you have a sense of the specific data sets or tools you think might be needed, list them here ]

 ## Other information

-[ Anything else smeone taking on this challenge should be aware of ]
+[ Anything else someone taking on this challenge should be aware of ]